kimpea/us-issue-tracker/README.md

 ### Manual Testing

-Below are scenarios which a user may experience throughout navigating the website.
+Below are scenarios which a user may experience while navigating the website.
 These have been used to manually test the application's features.

 1. Home
     1. Click on 'Home' in navigation bar